 CRL Number extension shall contain a sequence number that is monotonically incremented each time a new CRL is issued (i.e., each time the tbsCertList "This Update" field is updated).

-The Issuing Distribution Point extension shall contain two booleans set to TRUE, the onlyContainsUserCerts boolean and the indirectCRL boolean.
+The Issuing Distribution Point extension shall contain an indirectCRL boolean set to TRUE.
 All other Issuing Distribution Point extension booleans shall be set to FALSE.
+If a distributionPoint field is included in the Issuing Distribution Point, then it shall match the distributionPoint field of the CRL Distribution Points extension of every certificate identified by the Revoked Certificates list of the CRL.
+The Issuing Distribution Point extension shall not contain an onlySomeReasons field.

 The Signature Algorithm shall contain the value "ecdsa-with-SHA256".